 A vast majority of boating crashes occur as a result of operator negligence and/or inexperience.
 When passengers board a boat, they expect the boat operator to possess the skill and experience necessary to operate the watercraft safely.
 In truth, many boat operators fail to acknowledge the severity of potential boating accidents.
 The perils and threats that boats and other watercrafts are subject to extend far beyond capsizing.
 When a boat flips over, not only are passengers at risk of drowning, but a boat faces the risk of collision with other boats, which may lead to catastrophic injury and wrongful death.
 Furthermore, a boat operator who is speeding may not be able to come to a halt in time to avoid striking another boat.
 In many cases, head-on boat collisions result in extreme damage and can leave passengers in critical condition, or worse.

-Who is Liable for Your Boating Accident Injury?
+Who is Liable for Your Boating Crash Injury?

-If you or a loved one has been injured in a boating accident, it is imperative that you preserve evidence immediately after the accident (if possible).
+If you or a loved one has been injured in a boating accident, it is imperative that you preserve evidence immediately after the crash (if possible).
 Much like auto accidents, timing is essential in order to successfully prove liability in a boating accident case.
 Preserving evidence is crucial in all personal injury cases.
 It is critical to obtain the evidence as soon as possible in order to ensure that it remains secured and cannot be altered.
 This allows for the boating accident to be investigated fairly and justly.
-Call a boat accident lawyer at O’Keeffe O’Brien Lyson Foss to schedule a consultation today: (701) 235-8000.
+Contact or call a boat accident lawyer at O’Keeffe O’Brien Lyson Attorneys to schedule a consultation today: (701) 235-8000.